 With the exception of the Community Member, IRB members will be drawn from Iona's full-time faculty and should represent a diversity of interests in and approaches to human subjects research, including at least one member whose primary concerns are in scientific areas and one whose primary concerns are in non-scientific areas.
 The composition of the Board should be diverse also with respect to race, gender, and cultural background.
 The Board should include members who are sensitive to such issues as community attitudes, institutional commitments and regulations, standards of professional conduct, and vulnerable populations.

 Members of the IRB will be appointed for three-year terms by the Faculty Senate, which will solicit nominations each spring.
 A member may serve no more than two terms consecutively; the member will be eligible for re-appointment following a one-year leave from the IRB.
 There is no life-time cap on membership.
-The Community Member will be appointed by the Provost's Office on a yearly basis.
+The Community Member will be appointed by the Provost's Office for a term of two years.
+Consecutive terms are not limited for the Community Member.
 All IRB members (including the Community Member) must be trained through the CITI training site.

 The IRB Administrator is a member of the Provost's office (currently the Assistant Vice President for Academic Affairs) and is responsible for working with the IRB to ensure that the research needs of the college are met and that the guidelines for research established by the IRB are followed college-wide.
 In this capacity, the administrator is responsible for the secure housing of IRB documents and may be responsible for the appointment of additional or replacement members of the IRB.

 The Chairperson is the acting leader of the IRB and manager of the review process for all applications.
 Responsibilities include coordinating with heads of various departments, coordinating with the Provost's Office, establishing a schedule of meetings for the board, presiding over board meetings, managing the distribution of applications for review, and serving as the principal reviewer for all applications.